 Colorful cocktail stirrers are easily turned into lightsabers with the help of black washi tape.
 Once you have your saber in hand it’s time to take a stab at the fruit tray.
 It’s an elegant utensil… for a more civilized age.

-This Jell-o may not look like much, but she’s got it where it counts, kid.
-Millennium Falcon Jell-o is made from sweetened gelatin that’s tinted gray to resemble the fastest hunk of junk in the galaxy.
+This gelatin treat may not look like much, but she’s got it where it counts, kid.
+The Millennium Falcon is made from sweetened gelatin that’s tinted gray to resemble the fastest hunk of junk in the galaxy.
 Grab yours from the buffet table quick, they’ll be gone faster than you can make the Kessel Run.

 Too full for dessert?
 Don’t be such a nerf herder.
 Blue Milk mini cupcakes are a must at any intergalactic gathering.
 Small and scrumptious, you’ll have just enough room to try a taste of a Black Leader Mascarpone Parfait.
 These fluffy sweet treats are made of layers of fresh blueberries, crumbled gingersnap cookies, and mascarpone cream that’s lighter than Cloud City.
 Topped off with a dark chocolate X-wing, a nod to Poe Dameron, leader of the Black Squadron.